dougalstanton/dougalstanton.net/pages/capoeira-training-diary.markdown

 where X=slap and O=rim

+# 2014-01-26 Two Rodas

+First M&atilde;o No Ch&atilde;o charity roda of the year, for the Red Cross Syriah appeal.
+The usual Cutting Room venue.

+Senzala also had an event in "Shapes Studio" on Arther Street earlier in the afternoon so I went in there too.
+I was the only non-Senzala person but they were a friendly bunch and there were a few faces I recognised from [the previous Glasgow Senzala event](/posts/2013-11-09-roda-with-glasgow-senzala-and-professor-ourico.html).
+I didn't manage to convince anyone to follow me on to the charity roda but there were a few people who were at least interested in the concept and impressed about the fundraising nature of it, so I think there may be scope for outreach there.

+I played gunga for a bit at the Senzala roda too --- definitely the first time I'd felt confident enough to offer and let someone else play a few games.

 # 2014-01-27 Music session

 It's been a couple months of radio silence but it seemed time to restart